GitHub

 Prefix and suffix

-Use the [daffPrefix] and [daffSuffix] directives to display leading or trailing visuals, typically icons, on either side of the form control.
+Use the [daffPrefix] and [daffSuffix] elements to display leading or trailing visuals, typically icons, on either side of the form control.

 In a fluid appearance, avoid using suffix alongside an action.